Fgalvez2608/dev_senior_python_course/README.md

 15. Class 8: guide project for challenge 1.
 21 of november 2024.

 # UNIDAD 1
 1. Class 1: introduction to Object oriented programming, use of classes and objects, atributes and methods and inheritance.
-22 of october 2024.
+28 of october 2024.
 2. Class 2: encapsulation, inheritance and polymorphism.
-24 of octber de 2024.
+03 of december de 2024.
 3. Class 3: inheritance and polymorphism, abstract classes and interfaces.
-25 of october 2024.
+05 of december 2024.
+4. Class 4: singleton and factory design pattern.
+10 of december 2024.